bryanrtboy/LightingCharacterDemo/README.md

 * Adding static and mixed lights to a scene
 * Adding lighting probes
 * Adjusting Light settings for baking lightmaps

+Bonus items!
+* Swapping out the player for Kingpin
+* Adjusting Kingpin's size in the scene
+* Figuring out how to make adjustments to the third person camera rig